-Virginia Satir used healthy, healing touch, such as a hug when appropriate.
+First, Virginia Satir used healthy, healing touch, such as a hug when appropriate.
 In fact, she helped them feel safe and connected to allow past emotions to be free.
-Often using family sculpting or play therapy, she focused on compassion, genuine listening, and a heartfelt approach.
+Furthermore, using family sculpting or play therapy, she focused on compassion, genuine listening, and a heartfelt approach.

 Additionally, Virginia Satir also worked with Carl Whitaker using experiential therapy.
-Whitaker, a physician and therapist, was noted for being “in the thick of it” with his clients.
-Similarly to Satir, he helped other therapists view individual problems as relating to the whole, family unit.
-He embodied three important concepts: spontaneity, instinct, and emotional honesty.
+Secondly, Whitaker, a physician and therapist, was noted for being “in the thick of it” with his clients.
+Similarly, he helped other therapists view individual problems as relating to the whole, family unit.
+Mainly, he embodied three important concepts: spontaneity, instinct, and emotional honesty.